AuburnSounds/Dplug/README.md

 - What is the oldest supported OS X version?

-OS X 10.7+
+OS X 10.7+.

 - What D compiler can possibly be used?

    See `.travis.yml` for supported compilers.
 The latest DMD or LDC should do.
-However, it is a risk, **it is recommended that you use LDC-1.0.0-b2** for final binaries as no other LDc version has been as well tested with Dplug.
+However, it is recommended that you use LDC-1.0.0-b2 for final binaries as no other LDc version has been as well tested with Dplug.

 - Is Dplug stable?